richardschoen/ibmibashscripts/README.md

 ## cpyifstosrc.sh - Copy IFS File to Source Member in Library
 Copy IFS source member to source member in library with minimal parameter entry.
-P1-The only requirement is to specify the IFS file name (no dir path) from within the specifed IFS directory from bash shell.
+**P1** - Source from IFS file name (no dir path) from within the specifed IFS directory in bash or other PASE shell.
+Destination library/file.member is automatically derived from the IFS directory path structure.
+Ex: /gitrepos/srclibrary/srcfile/srcmember.srctype
-P2-Optional - Replace source member in library.
+**P2-Optional** - Replace source member in library.
 [Y/N] Default :Y

 Example to copy an IFS file to source file member QGPL/QCLSRC(SAMPLE), Type: CLP to relative IFS output path for editing